 in the area of professional service robots for autonomous transportation ("logistics robots").

 In our collaborative projects we develop

 robotic wheel loaders on asphalt production sites,

-underground mining vehicles and
+underground mining vehicles,

-as well as robotic systems to unload containers.
+and robotic systems to unload containers.

 Artificial and Mobile Robot Olfaction